Observe

 Compute

 The compute layer is where intuition gives way to precision.
 We don't guess which pathways matter.
-We calculate it — with models trained on billions of molecular interactions across species, conditions, and timescales.
+We calculate it — with models being trained on billions of molecular interactions across species, conditions, and timescales.

 Digital Twin Simulation